APBaryshev/APBaryshev/README.md

 # 💫 About Me:
-I’m looking to collaborate on testing and development web & mob. app<br> I’m currently working in aqa & dev.
+I’m looking to collaborate on testing and development web & mob app.
+I’m currently working in aqa & dev.

 ## 🌐 Socials: